Mixed subdivisions suitable for the Canny-Emiris formula: Introduction

 \end{proof} \begin{example} Let $f_0,f_1,f_2$ be three bilinear equations corresponding to the supports $\mathcal{A}_0 = \mathcal{A}_1 = \mathcal{A}_2 = \{(0,0),(1,0),(0,1),(1,1)\}$.
 A possible mixed subdivision $S(\rho)$ is the following:

 where the dots indicate the lattice points in translated mixed cells.
 The number of lattice points in translated cells is $9$.
-However, if we construct the matrix greedily starting from the lattice points in translated mixed cells, we have an $8 \times 8$ matrix. \end{example}
+However, if we construct the matrix greedily starting from the lattice points in translated mixed cells, we have an $8 \times 8$ matrix, corresponding to the lattice points marked in red. \end{example}